Lunar New Year – How it impacts business aviation ops

 If you’re planning a business aviation operation in Asia, during this time, here’s what you need to know.

 In China, as well as other parts of Asia, such as Singapore, Malaysia, Indonesia, Vietnam, Korea, and Laos, Lunar New Year is one of the biggest holidays of the year.
 It is based on the lunar calendar and occurs annually between late January and mid-February.
 During this period, business activity slows down for a week or more, so be prepared if you are in the region during this time.

 2. Expect Civil Aviation closures – so get permits in advance

-Many Civil Aviation departments will shut down for the holiday, such as Chinese CAA, which will be off duty from 0400z 03FEB to 0030z 11FEB and Hong Kong CAD, which will be closed from 05th Feb to 07th Feb and half day on 04th Feb.
+Many Civil Aviation departments will shut down for the holiday, such as Chinese CAA, which will be off duty from 0800z 23 January and resume normal at 0100z 31 January.
+Hong Kong CAD slot office and permit office, will be closed between 25 January and 28 January as well.

 3. Hong Kong and Macau will be even more congested

-All major airports in China will see an increase in international traffic, but Macau (VMMC) and Hong Kong (VHHH) will be extremely busy.
-Starting January 30th and through the holiday and the day after February 11th, operators can expect difficulty finding parking and slots at either airport.
+All major airports in China will see an increase in traffic while Macau (VMMC) and Hong Kong (VHHH) would also be busy.
+Starting from 23 January and through the holiday, operators can expect difficulty finding parking and slots especially in Macau (VMMC).

 4. Third-party services will be in high demand

 Throughout the holiday, third-part services, such as catering and ground transportation will be in extremely high demand.
 Last-minute requests are unlikely to be accommodated.
 Hotels are also likely booked.
 For future years, it’s best practice to book hotels during Chinese New Year up to three months in advance.